 The second Elder will be called upon to lead the congregation in prayer and thanks for the cup.
 The one leading the Lord’s Supper will ask the congregation to hold the cup so that we may drink it in unity as recognition of our fellowship in the body of Christ.
 The cup is then distributed in the same manner as the bread.

-At the appropriate time, the one leading the Lord’s Supper will conclude in prayer and instruct the congregation to pass the cups to the center aisle.
+At the appropriate time, the one leading the Lord’s Supper will conclude in prayer and instruct the congregation to pass the cups to the centre aisle.